-Nuclear structure theory: Density Functional methods in nuclear physics (2 CFU-10 hours) G.Colò UNIMI gianluca.colo@unimi.it program focuses on nuclear density functional methods and applications.
-The course plan, and in particular the last item below, can be changed by agreement with students.
+Nuclear structure theory: density functional methods in nuclear physics (2 CFU - 10 hours) Gianluca Colò, gianluca.colo@unimi.it bulk of the program focuses on nuclear density functional methods and applications.
+The course plan can be, to some extent, changed by agreement with students.

-Nuclear structure theory will be discussed with emphasis on the connection with experiment.
-The course has also an interdisciplinary aspect, in that it highlights common aspects with condensed matter theory and with nuclear astrophysics.
-After an overview on the current status of nuclear theory, the bulk of the
+Nuclear structure theory will be discussed with emphasis on the connection with experiments.
+The course also has an interdisciplinary aspect in that it highlights common aspects of nuclear structure, condensed matter theory, and nuclear astrophysics.
+After an overview of the current status of nuclear theory, the

-- The nucleon-nucleon interaction and the nuclear many-body problem: a survey. - Nuclear structure models with emphasis on Density Functional Theory (DFT). - DFT: the original Hohenberg-Kohn theorem; transferring DFT from electronic systems to nuclei; basics on Skyrme, Gogny and relativistic functionals. - Applications of static DFT: ground-state properties (masses, radii, deformations). - Time-dependent DFT and nuclear vibrational states.
-Giant resonances. - The nuclear equation of state and applications to compact objects (neutron stars). - Further topics: nuclear superfluidity, isospin in nuclear physics, exotic resonances.
+- The nuclear many-body problem: a survey of the present theoretical approaches. - Nuclear structure models with emphasis on Density Functional Theory (DFT). - DFT: the original Hohenberg-Kohn theorem; transferring DFT from electronic systems to nuclei; basics on Skyrme, Gogny and relativistic functionals. - Applications of static DFT: ground-state properties (masses, radii). - Nuclear intrinsic deformation, vibrational and rotational spectra, electromagnetic transitions. - Time-dependent DFT and nuclear giant resonances. - The nuclear equation of state and applications to compact objects (neutron stars). - Optional topics: nuclear superfluidity, charge-exchange nuclear transitions.